jackpham1510/notes/fundamentals/fundamentals.md

 **Factory method**

-- Create object without exposing the creation logic to hte client and refer to newly created object using a common interface
+- Create object without exposing the creation logic to the client and refer to newly created object using a common interface

 **Abstract Factory**